tenor/RestBus.Benchmarks/readme.md

 - All consumers are set to have a [prefetch count](https://www.rabbitmq.com/consumer-prefetch.html) of 50, however MassTransit's consumer prefetch count is global.
 - MassTransit's consumers have [publisher confirms](https://www.rabbitmq.com/confirms.html) turned on, and there seems to be no way to turn it off.
-- There seems to be no way to use transient queues in MassTransit (RPC) clients; there also seems to be no way to use non-persistent messaging (delivery mode) over durable queues; therefore in these tests, MassTransit messages were persistent.

-These factors may have adversely affected MassTransit's performance.

 **NServiceBus**